amirbawab/AVR-cheat-sheet/README.md

 #### Extended fuse byte
 If the ATmega chips is offered a poor voltage, it can become unstable and possibly misbehave.
 Therefore, the extended fuse byte allows setting a BOD (Brown-Out Detector) threshold voltage determining if the chip should stay active or should reset.

+### Clock source
+#### AVR Clock
+*Note: If you have an AVR microcontroller other than the ATmega328p, then you can check the values below in your datasheet under the section "Calibrated Internal RC Oscillator".*

+By default the ATmega328p internal RC Oscillator provides an 8.0Mhz clock.
+Also the default fuse bit CKDIV8 is programmed which divides the internal frequency by 8 (8.0Mhz / 8 = 1.0Mhz).
+To make the chip work on an 8Mhz frequency (maximum clock speed), the CKDIV8 bit must be unprogrammed.
+If more than 8Mhz is needed then avoid overclocking your AVR (can misbehave), instead use an external clock source.

+*Note: For more details about fuse bits CKDIV8 configuration check the cheat sheet.*

+#### Why using external clock source
+External clock source, such as an external crystal oscillator, is sometimes important because it provides a more accurate timing than the one offered by the internal RC oscillator integrated in the AVR.
+A more accurate clock is required when the program developed depends on a very accurate clock (e.g. Timer) or envolves USB related functionalities where timing is curicial.
+However, adding an external crystal oscillator consumes more power, resulting in quickly draining the batteries.

 ### Contributing
 * Edit README.md
 * Add your changes